rishabh11336/Mad2Project/readme.md

 4. Proceed to checkout to complete the purchase.
 5. View order history from your account dashboard.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/your-feature-name`).
-5. Open a pull request.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact

-For any questions or suggestions, please open an issue or contact [Your Name] at [your-email@example.com].
+For any questions or suggestions, please open an issue or contact [Rishabh Singh](https://www.linkedin.com/in/rishabh11336/).

----

-Feel free to customize this README file according to your project's specific details and requirements.